mgolokhov/mgolokhov.github.io/processes_and_threads.md

 Even components from different applications can share one process.

-At "low memory" situations Adroid OS doesn't kill Activities, but shuts down processes.
+At "low memory" situations Android OS doesn't kill Activities, but shuts down processes.

 Starting and communicating between processes is slow, and not an efficient way of achieving asynchronous execution.
 To achieve higher throughput and better performance, an application should utilize multiple threads within each process.